christophersjchow/dotfiles/README.md

 - [homebrew](http://brew.sh/) is used
 - Latest version of tmux is installed from homebrew
 - Latest version of zsh is installed from homebrew
-- Latest version of vim or neovim is installed from homebrew
+- Latest version of neovim is installed from homebrew
 - Latest version of fzf and the_silver_searcher from homebrew
 - User shell is changed to the homebrew version `/usr/local/bin/zsh`